 - Dallas College has taken an intentional approach to consolidate programs and ensure they are aligned with fields of economic importance.
 El Paso Community College ensures their programs are well aligned and marketed.
 Career and Technical Education (CTE) and Health Professions program directors at Howard College evaluate programs to ensure that they are leading to jobs with sustainable wages and are based on industry needs in the service area.
 Temple College uses labor market data to ensure programs lead to in-demand jobs. - Several colleges, such as Alamo Colleges, Angelina College, Del Mar College, Houston Community College, Kilgore College, North Central Texas College, and Southwest Texas Junior College added micro credentials and certificate programs based on local workforce needs.
-In some cases, colleges leveraged TRUE grants to stand up programs. - Coastal Bend College leverages its Workforce Solutions and/or AEL partnership to bring students from all over the state into CE courses to better serve its rural population. - Some colleges have created partnerships with industry to stand up new programs.
-Grayson College partnered with Texas Instruments to create a new Electrical Engineering Technology AAS degree and certificates to provide trained employees for TI semiconductor fabrication plants.
+In some cases, colleges leveraged TRUE grants to stand up programs. - Coastal Bend College leverages its Workforce Solutions and/or Adult Education and Literacy (AEL) partnership to bring students from all over the state into CE courses to better serve its rural population. - Some colleges have created partnerships with industry to stand up new programs.
+Grayson College partnered with Texas Instruments to create a new Electrical Engineering Technology Associate of Applied Science (AAS) degree and certificates to provide trained employees for TI semiconductor fabrication plants.
 The Continuing Studies department at Tyler Junior College department created new partnerships with local businesses (such as Brookshires) to provide specific training in their region. - Many colleges, like Vernon College and Wharton County Junior College, conduct an annual review of employability and local demand for CE and CTE programs with individual advisory committees.

-1C.
+Practice 1C.
 Detailed information is provided on the college's website on the employment and further education opportunities targeted by each program.

-Colleges made significant progress redesigning website to include useful information for students intending to transfer and for students intending on entering the workforce.
-Of the colleges that reported, 78% were scaling or at scale with the use of employment and further education on the website (Figure 3).
+Colleges made significant progress redesigning website to include useful information for students intending to transfer and for students intending on entering the workforce (Figure 4).
+Of the 48 Texas Pathways colleges, 64% reported to be scaling or at scale with the inclusion of detailed information on the website, representing a growth of 24% since 2021.

-Figure 3.
-Number of colleges at each level of scale in Practice 1C.
+Figure 4.
+Proportion of colleges at each level of scale in Practice 1C in 2019, 2021, and 2023.
+N = 48